rhiot/gitbook/cloudplatform/services/spark.md

 In order to change default driver application name (`Spring Boot Spark Application`), set the value of `spark.applicationName` property.
 To set Spark home on your Spark context, set the `spark.sparkHome` property.

+### Configuring Spark service channel

+If you would like to configure the Spark service channel (which is `spark` by default), you can do it by changing `spark.serviceChannel` property.
+Keep in mind that Cloud Platform adds `.>` wildcard at the end of the configured channel, so `spark` becomes `spark.>` and `spark.*.myrdd` becomes `spark.*.myrdd.>`.

+If you would like to submit many Rhiot driver applications to your Spark cluster, you have to change `spark.serviceChannel` for each submitted application, to be sure that requests sent to the given job via IoT Connector queue is picked by the right driver application.
+For example if you would like to submit two Rhiot applications to the cluster, configure the first application as follows:

+    spark.serviceChannel = sparkApp1

+    ...

+    @Bean
+    SparkService sparkApp1(SparkService sparkService) {
+        return sparkService;
+    }

+And the second one as follows:

+    spark.serviceChannel = sparkApp2

+    ...

+    @Bean
+    SparkService sparkApp2(SparkService sparkService) {
+        return sparkService;
+    }

+Now you can send requests to each application in the cluster using customized service name in the IoT Connector channel:

+    String input    ->  sparkApp1.execute.rdd1.callback1    // Submit request to application #1

+    String input    ->  sparkApp2.execute.rdd2.callback2    // Submit request to application #2